180-C/site-180/readme.md

 ## Deployment

-The website is automatically deployed on [https://180c.ch](https://180c.ch) when a commit is pushed to the `master` branch.
+The website is automatically deployed on [https://180c.ch](https://180c.ch) when a commit is pushed to the `release` branch.

 ## License